pmerckle/datatools/README.md

-firstnamer
+datatools
 ==========

-R package providing a set of functions using first name databases.
+R package providing a set of functions for historical and social science quantitative research.

 ## Installation